LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Management of health care facilities decides on questions of fundamental importance for the health care facility’s development (goals, strategic decisions, personnel decisions and decisions about budget, investments, or key treatments).
 Management of health care facilities must focus on high quality of patient care, taking into account economic as well as legal and other requirements.

 #### 3.3.2.5 Clinical Documentation: A Function?
-It may be surprising that “documentation” is not listed as a function in the previous sections.
+It may be surprising that "documentation" is not listed as a function in the previous sections.
 In fact, clinical documentation, which comprises medical documentation and nursing documentation, is a time-consuming and often unpopular duty of health care professionals.
 Moreover, every function described so far requires a lot of documentation.
 The results of diagnostic procedures have to be written down, medical histories have to be documented, and so on.